Searching for Privacy Risks in LLM Agents via Simulation: Abstract

 \section{Abstract}

 The widespread deployment of LLM-based agents is likely to introduce a critical privacy threat: malicious agents that proactively engage others in multi-turn interactions to extract sensitive information.
-These dynamic dialogues enable adaptive attack strategies that can cause severe privacy violations, yet their evolving nature makes it difficult to anticipate and discover sophisticated vulnerabilities manually.
-To tackle this problem, we present a \textbf{search-based framework} that alternates between improving attacker and defender instructions by simulating privacy-critical agent interactions.
-Each simulation involves three roles: data subject, data sender, and data recipient.
-While the data subject's behavior is fixed, the attacker (data recipient) attempts to extract sensitive information from the defender (data sender) through persistent and interactive exchanges.
-To explore this interaction space efficiently, our search algorithm employs LLMs as optimizers, using parallel search with multiple threads and cross-thread propagation to analyze simulation trajectories and iteratively propose new instructions.
-Through this process, we find that attack strategies escalate from simple direct requests to sophisticated multi-turn tactics such as \emph{impersonation} and \emph{consent forgery}, while defenses advance from rule-based constraints to \emph{identity-verification state machines}.
-The discovered attacks and defenses transfer across diverse scenarios and backbone models, demonstrating strong practical utility for building privacy-aware agents~\footnote{Code and data are available at \url{https://github.com/SALT-NLP/search_privacy_risk}.}.
+However, the evolving nature of such dynamic dialogues makes it challenging to anticipate emerging vulnerabilities and design effective defenses.
+To tackle this problem, we present a \textbf{search-based framework} that alternates between improving attack and defense strategies through the simulation of privacy-critical agent interactions.
+Specifically, we employ LLMs as optimizers to analyze simulation trajectories and iteratively propose new agent instructions.
+To explore the strategy space more efficiently, we further utilize parallel search with multiple threads and cross-thread propagation.
+Through this process, we find that attack strategies escalate from direct requests to sophisticated tactics, such as \emph{impersonation} and \emph{consent forgery}, while defenses evolve from simple rule-based constraints to robust \emph{identity-verification state machines}.
+The discovered attacks and defenses generalize across diverse scenarios and backbone models, providing useful insights for developing privacy-aware agents~\footnote{Code and data are available at \url{https://github.com/SALT-NLP/search_privacy_risk}.}.